francoisbelisle/Simpy-example/README.md

 - traffic signal changing states
 - building, interrupting and relieving the traffic queues as they form.

 The story goes a little something like this :
 Cars send a message to the traffic controler when they arrive Depending on its state, the traffic controler either:
-- let's the car go (it's green for the cars movement)
+- let's the car go (it's green for the cars' movement)
 - Puts the car in a queue (if there already is a queue or if it's red)

 In this example, the traffic signal has two states:
 - a 15 second WBT
 - a 45 second SBT
 Both flows for the WBT and SBT movements are randomly generated about every 10 seconds.
 Of course, all values should be changed to more realistic settings

 usage : python traffic-simulation.py